 - Open house, for sale, for rent and other temporary signs cannot be posted on public property, trees or the public right-of-way, including curbside areas of lawns, utility poles and traffic signs.
 City ordinance also regulates the size and placement of permanent signs.
 For more information, contact Zoning Administrator Gary Morrison at 952.924.2592 or email@example.com.

-Branches, brush or logs greater than four feet in length or four inches in diameter are too big for residential curbside collection.
-Bring them to the city’s brush drop-off site, located at 2501 Edgewood Ave.
-S., at the intersection of Cedar Lake Road and Colorado Ave.
-S.
+Branches, brush or logs greater than 4 feet in length or 4 inches in diameter are too big for residential curbside collection.
+Bring them to the city’s brush drop-off site.

-- See a comprehensive list of acceptable items or call Public Works at 952.924.2562.
+- See a list of acceptable recycling items or call public works at 952.924.2562.
 There is also a label on the lid of your blue-lidded cart explaining many of the items that can be recycled.

 Construction-related permits generally require the items listed below; however, requirements may vary.
 If you are unsure what to bring, call 952.924.2588.